FalsePattern/ZigBrains/README.md

 ## Special Thanks

 - The [ZigTools](https://github.com/zigtools/) team for developing the Zig Language Server.

 - [HTGAzureX1212](https://github.com/HTGAzureX1212) for developing [intellij-zig](https://github.com/intellij-zig/intellij-zig),
-which served as a fantastic reference for deep IDE integration features
+which served as a fantastic reference for deep IDE integration features.

 - The members of the `Zig Programming Language` discord server's `#tooling-dev` channel for providing encouragement, feedback, and lots of bug reports.

-- The Ballerina Platform developers for `lsp4intellij`, the language server connector between the IntelliJ platform and the Eclipse LSP4J project
+- The Ballerina Platform developers for `lsp4intellij`, the language server connector between the IntelliJ platform and the Eclipse LSP4J project.

+- The developers of the [intellij-rust](https://github.com/intellij-rust/intellij-rust/) plugin for providing an excellent example on how to write debugger support that doesn't depend on CLion.

 - All the people who have generously funded the project
   - gree7